SSWConsulting/SSW.Rules.Content/rules/communication-are-you-specific-in-your-requirements/rule.md

 :::

 ::: good
-Figure: Good Example - You'll get exactly what you want.
+Figure: Good example - You'll get exactly what you want.
 Even better, use screenshots or mock-ups
 :::

 ### One email or Product Backlog Item per task